blinklabs-io/docs/src/content/docs/guides/cardano-up/002-quick-start-docker-desktop.md

 ## Step 9 - Change Permissions

-For this example, we named the binary file cardano-up.
+For this example, we named the binary file `cardano-up`.
 To make the file executable run the following command:

 ```
 chmod +x cardano-up